shawon017/CRUK/README.md

 ## Gratitude

-First of all I would like to earnestly thank you for giving me a reason to learn so much about AWS within a week.
-I would never be able to learn this much with a reason!
+First of all, I would like to earnestly thank you for giving me a reason to learn so much about AWS within a week.
+I would never be able to learn this much without a reason!
+Though I worked around the clock to implement this by learning and doing research before every move.
+Please note I have never used AWS before this. :)

 ## Welcome to the CRUK AWS project!